philga7/test-automation-harness/docs/API_TESTING_GUIDE.md

 - [ ] Error handling and user notifications
 - [ ] Dashboard data loading and display
 - [ ] Test execution workflow
+- [ ] Test results visualization with filtering and pagination
+- [ ] Artifact viewer for screenshots, videos, and traces
+- [ ] Healing attempts display with confidence scoring
+- [ ] Modal functionality for detailed views
 - [ ] Real-time updates and auto-refresh
 - [ ] Mobile responsiveness with API integration
 - [ ] Network error scenarios
 - [ ] Loading states and user feedback
+- [ ] Global variable declaration conflict prevention

 This comprehensive testing guide provides everything needed to effectively test and integrate with the Self-Healing Test Automation Harness API.
 Follow these practices to ensure reliable and robust API integration.